sfdcbrewery/sriharideep.github.io/about.md

 ---
 ![_config.yml]({{ site.baseurl }}/images/me.jpg)

-I am Sri Kolagani, a Sr. Salesforce Programmer Analyst at Western Union Business Solutions, San Francisco- CA with four fantastic years of Salesforce experience in different roles: developer, admin, and freelancer.
-In my current job role, I take ownership of the Salesforce technical development strategy for both onsite and offshore teams.
-I started my trailblazer journey as a freelancer and later went on to work for top firms like Intuitive Surgical and Hitachi Vantara.
+I am Sri Kolagani, Member of Technical Staff at Salesforce, Dallas with four fantastic years of Salesforce experience in different roles: developer, admin, and freelancer.
+Inside Salesforce, I work for internal scrums teams to facilitate and scale the needs of our internal business customers.
+I started my trailblazer journey as a freelancer and later went on to work for top firms like Western Union, Intuitive Surgical and Hitachi Vantara.
 I have an MBA in Enterprise Information Systems from California State University, Chico with an exceptional 3.6 GPA.

-I am a TrailheaDX 2018 speaker, Salesforce evangelist and founder of SFDC Brewery.
-I am always open for challenging Salesforce Technical Leadership roles in a workplace that has scope for holistic growth and advancement.
+I'm a two times Dreamforce speaker, one time TrailheaDX speaker, Salesforce evangelist and founder of SFDC Brewery.
+I'm always open to challenging Salesforce technical leadership roles in a workplace that has scope for holistic growth & advancement.

+My current interests: Salesforce, VoiceOps, AWS, Heroku, ChatOps, DocOps, and Blockchain

 Below links offer quick teasers of my skillsets, interests and background.